a9s

 Ctrl+RRefresh

-rOpen Stack Resources (CFN Stacks)
+ROpen Stack Resources (CFN Stacks)

-wToggle line wrap (in YAML view)
+wToggle line wrap (in YAML, JSON, detail, and reveal views)

 Sorting